turtle601/turtle601/README.md

 <h2 align = "center"> 👏 Introduce Myself 👏 </h2>
 <p align="center">
 😊 Hello!!
-I am Junseung Hwang who is interested in Full stack Web develop from South Korea.<br>
+I am Junseung Hwang who is interested in Full stack Web develop from South Korea<br>
 😉 I am majoring in computer engineering at Pukyong University. <br>
 😎 My best and favorite language is python and javascript , but I don't mind accepting new technologies and languages.
 </p>